 Course information below is for the 2015-16 program.
 Download the Saturday School 2015-16 Registration form or use the Register Now links below for online course registration.

-Note: Registration is now available for the fall semester.
+Note: Registration is now available for the Spring semester.

 Using the Stanislavski method and text analysis, learn to embody characters truthfully and deeply, striking a chord with audiences and directors alike.
 Pull from a catalog of classic and contemporary monologues and an array of acting and improvisational exercises, to gain audition readiness and a deeper understanding of theatrical texts.